INFO-4602-5602/project-2-ncwit-team-13/README.md

 <li>Your README</li>
 <li>Your code and/or project</li>
 </ul>
+Note that each group only needs to submit one file.

-Each member of the team should also send me a project post-mortem through email documenting the following:
+Each member of the team should also send me a project post-mortem through email with the subject line "INFO 4602/5602: Project 2" documenting the following:
 * What you worked on in the project
 * What your teammates worked on in the project
 * How you would rate your performance and why